-Councillor Makinson enquired about the attendance standards, noting the impressive 96.4% response within 10 minutes, it was suggested that further scrutiny take place around those occasions where response times fell below that average.
+Councillor Makinson enquired about the attendance standards, noting the impressive 96.4% response within 10 minutes, it was requested that further investigation take place around those occasions where response times fell below that average.

-Whilst assuring Members that the Performance Management Group regularly reviewed incidents, the Chief Fire Officer welcomed further scrutiny of response standards
+Whilst assuring Members that the Performance Management Group regularly reviewed incidents, the Chief Fire Officer confirmed that response standards would be added to the Scrutiny Forward Work Plan.